jasmeralia/rincity_tweaks/README.md

 For support, please open an issue on the plugin's repository or contact the developer directly.

 ## Changelog
+- **1.19.3** - Fixed a critical error in the RSS feed by ensuring `$now_dt->format('c')` is used for debug output instead of the DateTime object; clarified and enforced UTC time comparisons for all scheduling logic.
+- **1.19.2** - Fixed critical error in RSS feed by ensuring all time comparisons use UTC and consistent variable names; improved handling of schedule values as both string and integer.
+- **1.19.1** - Fixed RSS feed to properly exclude scheduled galleries by comparing all times in UTC and handling both string and integer schedule values.
 - **1.19.0** - Fixed rss feed showing scheduled galleries.
 - **1.18.5** - Further fixes for rss feed.
 - **1.18.3** - RSS feed now only includes galleries that are members of the "Members Gallery" album.